thinkinglabs/thinkinglabs.github.io/_posts/2025-08-10-so-yes-trunk-based-development-now-what.md

 If experiments should go into production, in all evidence they should land on [*Mainline*](#mainline), likely behind a *Feature Toggle* to allow turning the experiment on and off.

 If the experiment should not go into production, I guess we are more speaking about a [*Spike*](http://www.extremeprogramming.org/rules/spike.html), writing throw-away code to test an idea.
 Such experiments should be sharp and short.
 At all times, we avoid committing to version control.
 The minute code lands in version control, it becomes production code.
 Because of the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect), it gets particularly hard to throw away the code.
 This only works for experiments under 24 hours.
 That is not always possible.
 Sometimes experiments require more investigation, more collaboration.
-To save us from landing spike code into production code, we should commit to a "spikes" branch that is automatically deleted after 72 hours.
+To save us from landing spike code into production code, we should commit to a "*spike*" branch that is automatically deleted after 72 hours.

 ## How do we handle interim commits that are more about saving work than about committing for the long term?